NeuroBox3D/NeuGen/README.md

 number in analogue for the synapse-distance textfield.

 ## Important note
-Hippocampal networks cannot be exported by now to any format correctly, since either not implemented at all or no synapse export present - see open issues.
+1. Hippocampal networks cannot be exported by now to any format correctly, since either not implemented at all or no synapse export present - see open issues.
+2. If you want to run the final NeuGen.jar from command line by ```java -classpath NeuGen.jar org.neugen.gui.NeuGenApp``` from a given directory make sure, that the relative path ```config/``` exists, from the directory you are invoking the startup command.